zimeg/.DOTFILES/README.md

 ## commands

+### git

+version controlled configs for a version control system can be setup with the `git.sh setup` script.

 ### homebrew

-if on a mac, homebrew packages can be installed with `./homebrew.sh` and authenticated with using `./homebrew-login.sh`.
+if on a mac, info on the homebrew setup can be found with `./homebrew.sh help`.

 ### neovim